riceissa/breathing/doc.md

 This exercise can be combined with the main practice, especially once you start being able to go for longer without taking in a big breath (so in my example above, starting around 12:36, say, I could have put on a recording to do the main practice).

 The air hunger actually seems to dissolve after a while.
 So there's a point before which things are kind of tough, but then you get past that point and then you can just keep going forever (until some other event happens, like mental exertion or talking out loud).

+You can even just buy a mechanical counter and count the number of mouth breaths you take in a day.
+As of this writing, they are sold on Amazon for like \$6.

 ## Intermittent exercise: count how many times you blow your nose per day